Updated: Nov 25, 2020

 Does this include maintenence fees?
 Is another great question to ask a realtor who is trying to rush you into signing a deal.
-Although rent may be one price, maintenence is another things which the renter pays seperately.
-This fees are charged by a company who provides extra services such as gate-entry, keeping the grass cut, security etc.
+Although rent may be one price, maintenence is another thing which the renter pays seperately.
+This fee is charged by a company who provides extra services such as gate-entry, keeping the grass cut, security etc.

 Sometimes, the fee may just be $200 pesos (roughly $10 USD) then again, there are some that might be $8000-$11,000 pesos - depends on where & what you are renting.